h-projects/gasbot/README.md

 Hiqhest option, detects G even inside words.
 Detects `germany` and `message`.
 Useful if your server is beinq raided by g-spies

 ## Code
-The bot is written in Discord.JS and hosted on Azure, if you see any buqs, please tell us in the [Support Server](https://discord.gg/AbUw9fh)!
+The bot is written in Discord.JS and hosted on [GalaxyGate](https://www.galaxygate.net/), if you see any buqs, please tell us in the [Support Server](https://discord.gg/AbUw9fh)!

 ## Commands
 For a list of commands, use `h!help`.